 Dr. George is a 1996 graduate of the University of North Texas Health Science Center — Texas College of Osteopathic Medicine located in Fort Worth, Texas.
 A native Texan, he moved to Erie, Pennsylvania to complete his three-year Family Practice residency program at Millcreek Community Hospital.
 He moved to Oregon in 1999 and has been practicing in Roseburg and the Southern Oregon region since 2004.
 He was appointed to serve on the Advisory Committee on Medical Marijuana for the State of Oregon from 2006-2009 and helped draft the City of Roseburg’s rules for medical marijuana dispensaries.

 Heather and Samantha are his medical assistants and Terry is his office assistant.
-Either of them can answer most of your questions and will do their best to assist you with whatever you need.
+Each of them can answer most of your questions and will do their best to assist you with whatever you need.

 Dr. George does not have an official ongoing relationship with the VA or CHI Mercy – Mercy Medical Center despite what some other websites might say.
 Dr. George sees plenty of veterans for chronic pain management and medical marijuana services.
-However, Mercy Medical Center actively discriminates against Dr. George’s patients by routinely failing to send medical records after emergency room visits, admissions, discharges, surgeries, etc. They don’t care about timely follow-ups and more, even when it was recommended by their medical staff.
+However, Mercy Medical Center actively discriminates against Dr. George and his patients by routinely failing to send medical records after emergency room visits, admissions, discharges, surgeries, etc. They don’t care about timely follow-ups and more, even when it was recommended by their medical staff.
 This contributes to delays in patient care.